nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Parenting affinity during the upgrade

-A best effort is made to keep `Prefixes` and `IPAddresses` together by shared attributes such as Tenant, but this is not alway possible for various reasons such as numerous duplicate with identical or too-closely-similar criteria.
+A best effort is made to keep `Prefixes` and `IPAddresses` together by shared attributes such as `Tenant`, but this is not alway possible for various reasons such as numerous duplicate with identical or too-closely-similar criteria.

 When identifying possible ancestors for child `Prefix` or `IPAddress` objects during the reparenting phase of the upgrade process, the following sets of attributes will be compared in order: